Five9DeveloperProgram/PSFive9Admin/README.md

 - The code may not account for all use cases or meet specific requirements without further development.
 - Five9 assumes **no liability** and provides **no support** for issues arising from the use of this code.

-For production-ready solutions or tailored implementations, we strongly recommend working with Five9’s Professional Services and Technical Account Management teams.
+For production-ready tailored implementations, we strongly recommend working with Five9’s Professional Services and Technical Account Management teams.